 user.save()

-• add a registration or “sign-up” page to your app
+3. Add a registration or “sign-up” page to your app.

-• use a data fixture and manage.py loaddata to read user data from a file
+5. Create a data fixture (JSON file) containing user info and manage.py loaddata to read the data from a file.

 URLs in Django’s auth Application